 An underbite is when your lower front teeth are in front of your upper front teeth.
 The problem often lies in the position of the jaw; the lower jaw being too far forward.
 This misplacement can make it hard to chew and speak properly, and may cause wear and tear to the teeth.
 Invisalign can fix some cases of underbites, but severe underbites may require Invisalign treatment as well as oral surgery.

 Normally, the upper front teeth sit in front of the lower front teeth.
 Crossbites are when a few of your upper teeth sit behind your lower teeth.
 This can cause your teeth to wear down or chip, and may also cause gum recession, which can lead to painful gum problems or even bone loss.
-Invisalign can fix some crossbites, but it’s best to have a consultation with your dentist in Scottsdale, AZ to see which options are right for you.
+Invisalign can fix some crossbites, but it’s best to have a consultation with your dentist in North Scottsdale, AZ to see which options are right for you.

 Gaps between teeth are fairly common, but these extra spaces can create pockets between the teeth and gums where food can get trapped.
 These spaces can harbor bacteria which can make your gums tender and sore and even lead to gum disease.
 Invisalign can fix gaps between teeth and give you a straighter, more seamless smile.